changhao-chen/deep-learning-localization-mapping/README.md

 - We released our survey paper.
 ### Update: Aug-30-2023
 - Our Survey "Deep Learning for Visual Localization and Mapping: A Survey" was accepted to IEEE TNNLS.
+### Update: Mar-13-2024
+- Our Survey "Deep Learning for Inertial Positioning: A Survey" was accepted to IEEE TITS.

 ## TO DO